Amstel Brewery: Beers

 Heineken offers several beers under the Amstel brand.
 Amstel Lager uses predominantly light pilsner malt, although some dark malt is also used.
 It is sold in 75 countries.
 Amstel Light is a 3.5% Alcohol by Volume (ABV) pale lager sold in the USA and The Netherlands, a 2.5% ABV variant sold in New Zealand.

-In the United Kingdom Amstel Bier is 4.1% ABV, and 4.0% ABV in Mexico.
+In the United Kingdom Amstel Bier is 3.4% ABV, reduced from 4.1% in 2025, and 4.0% ABV in Mexico.
 Amstel 1870 is a slightly dark 5% abv lager.
 In France a beer called Amstel Free, with minimal alcohol content –about one per cent ABV– is produced.
 A non-alcoholic beer, Amstel Zero, can be purchased in the Netherlands, Greece, Egypt and few other countries.
 Amstel Ultra Light is a beer made by Heineken Mexico for the Mexican market.

 Amstel also markets a shandy called Amstel Radler in several countries.
 It contains 2% alcohol and it is a mix of lager beer and lemonade.